-It is impossible to put a price on friendship but the Best Friends Mentoring Program (BFMP) depends on generous grants and private donations to continue providing high quality programs.
+It is impossible to put a price on friendship but BFM) depends on generous grants and private donations to continue providing high quality programs.
 The cost to mentor one youth is $1,000 per child.
-Attending and sponsoring our fundraising events, including Giving Hearts Day, Easter Bunny Photos, A Chocolate Affair Plus, Family Fun Day and Santa Photos is another terrific way to support local mentoring.
+Attending and sponsoring our fundraising events, including Giving Hearts Day, Easter Bunny Photos, A Chocolate Affair Plus, Family Fun Day and Santa Photos are terrific ways to support local mentoring.

 Also, do your back-to-school shopping at Amazon using this link.
 A percentage of your donation will go to the Western Wellness Foundation, the umbrella 501(c)(3), which delivers the Best Friends Mentoring Program.